ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

    - The loser of the !roll starts banning one beatmap, followed by the winner of the !roll to ban a beatmap.
 6. Captains may pick freely from any bracket.
    - In case of a tie, the tiebreaker map must be played.
+7. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-7. Results of the Group Stage will be published via a Statistics sheet.
+8. Results of the Group Stage will be published via a Statistics sheet.

 ### Mappool instructions